 If you have not signed up for the NASM FNS yet, you can do so here to save 20%.
-Also, check out my FNS Prime Study Materials that will cut your study time by up to 50%.

-Important definitions to memorize for chapter 1 of the NASM FNS
+Important definitions to memorize for Chapter 1 of the NASM FNS

 Amino Acids ~ Organic compounds that comprise the monomeric building blocks of a polypeptide (protein)

-Calorie ~ A general term for energy in food used synonymously with the term energy. typically used rather than kilocalorie on food labels, in diet books, and in alternative sources of nutrition info
+Calorie ~ A general term for energy in food used synonymously with the term energy. typically used rather than kilocalorie on food labels, in diet books, and alternative sources of nutrition info

 Carbohydrates ~ Compounds, together with sugars, starches, and dietary fibers, that typically have the general chemical formula (CH2O)n, where n represents the amount of CH2O units within the molecule.
 Carbohydrates are a significant dietary source of energy for body functions